nicholasbeach/project2-1/index.md

 This is THE place to post anything music related.

 ## Jimi Hendrix
-This is going to be a post about Jimi Hendrix.
+Test post about Jimi Hendrix.
 ![Jimi Hendrix]({{ "/images/hendrix.jpg" | absolute_url }})

 ## Markdown